hugocxl/react-echarts/README.md

 yarn add @hcorta/react-echarts
 ```

+`echarts` is the peerDependence of `echarts-for-react`, you can install echarts with your own version.

 ## Introduction

 [Apache ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library offering intuitive, interactive, and highly customizable charts.
 It is written in pure **JavaScript** and based on **zrender**, a canvas library.